github/developer.github.com/content/v3/search.md

 ### Parameters

 q
 : The search terms.
-This can be any combination of the existing code search parameters:
+This can be any combination of the supported code search parameters:

    * [Search In](https://help.github.com/articles/searching-code#search-in)
      Qualifies which fields are searched.
 With this qualifier you can restrict the